lantiga/pytorch2c/README.md

 A Python module for compiling (static) PyTorch graphs to C (relying on TH and THNN).

-PyTorch2c relies on the inspection of the computation graph to emit C code.
+PyTorch2c inspects the computation graph and emits C code that performs the same computation.
 As long as a network is static (i.e. the graph doesn't change dynamically) it should produce a C source file that links to TH and THNN and can be compiled stand-alone.
 Interestingly, compiled graphs can be tested automatically by comparing what PyTorch produces to what the compiled code produces, given the same input.

 Caveats:
 * things are not working just yet